gkopiev/HanziFrame/README.md

 #### ESPHome Device Setup

-This project relies on a custom component that has compatibility issues with the latest versions of ESPHome.
-It is strongly recommended to use ESPHome `v2024.12.4`.
+This project relies on a custom component that has compatibility issues with the latest versions of ESPHome due to breaking changes in them.
+It is recommended to use ESPHome `v2024.12.4`.
 A convenient way to install it alongside a newer version in Home Assistant is by using the [esphome-legacy-addons](https://github.com/khenderick/esphome-legacy-addons) repository.

 **Instructions:**